LordAizen1/task-board-app/README.md

 3. Task priorities and due dates
 4. Filter and search functionality
 5. Labels and tags for tasks
+6. Offline synchronization when reconnected

 ### Known Issues

 1. React Beautiful DnD has compatibility issues with React 18's Strict Mode.
 We've disabled Strict Mode to ensure proper drag-and-drop functionality.
 For a production application, consider using an alternative like `@hello-pangea/dnd` (a maintained fork of react-beautiful-dnd) or `dnd-kit`.

+## AI Assistance

+This project was developed with the assistance of an AI coding tool.
+The AI helped with:
+- Setting up the project structure
+- Implementing React components and context providers
+- Integrating the drag-and-drop functionality
+- Creating the Express backend
+- Configuring the GitHub Pages deployment